mkht/pspm/README.md

 A package.json file:

 + lists the modules that your project depends on.
-+ allows you to specify the versions of a module that your project can use using.
++ allows you to specify the versions of a module that you want to use.
 + define scripts for CI/CD process.